-Forest Academy and Elveden Academy are part of the Mildenhall SEN Hub which is a partnership of 8 local primary schools, working together to improve provision for children with SEND.
+Forest Academy and Elveden Academy are part of the Mildenhall SEN Hub which is a partnership of 15 local primary schools, working together to improve provision for children with SEND.
 Together with the other schools, we have produced a guide for parents of children with SEN. The Mildenhall Hub SEN Information is available from our website and is a comprehensive set of Frequently Asked Question which explains how all of the Hub schools support children and parents.
 The Mildenhall Hub SEN Information was produced in conjunction with parents from all of our hub schools.
 The website also includes a link to Suffolk's Local Offer for parents and children with SEN and disabilities.

 This SEND policy is written to comply with the 2014 Children and Families Act and its SEN Code of Practice together with the Equality Act 2010.
-In relation to the admission of pupils with disabilities, please see our accessibility plan.